d9-197/blink_camera/docs/en_US/index.md

 * Camera thumbnail URL and path (from "Take a photo")
 * wifi power,
 * Temperature,
-* Battery voltage.
+* Battery status,
+* [Doorbell only] Source of the last evebt ("pir" for IR detection, "button_press" pour the button)

->**In the plugin, Blink Mini cameras do not have the same capabilities as other Blink XT, Outdoor cameras, etc.<br> For example, camera thumbnails are not implemented for Mini**
+>**In the plugin, Blink Mini cameras and Doorbell do not have the same capabilities as other Blink XT, Outdoor cameras, etc.<br> For example, camera thumbnails are not implemented for Mini**

 # Configuration of the plugin